Flight Emissions Label

 A flight emissions label can display how customer selection with the same airline, route and class can select flights with as much as 25% or more lower emissions, with larger savings available by changing class.

-How does this compare to other ways a consumer can decarbonise?
+How does the FEL compare to other consumer labels?

-In the same way as the energy label helps consumers to reduce the global warming impact of household energy, the flight emissions label enables a passenger to reduce the global warming impact of aviation.
+In the same way as an energy label helps consumers reduce the environmental impacts of household energy, the flight emissions label enables passengers to reduce the emissions impact of aviation on climate.

 The annual average personal footprint in the EU is 7,5 tonnes of CO2eq and the EU energy label exists to help consumers make decisions regarding household appliances.
 In 2020, EU households consumed 62% less power than in 1992, when the energy label was introduced.